stormpath/stormpath.github.io/source/php/quickstart/index.markdown

 Welcome to Stormpath's PHP Quickstart!

-This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath Python library.
+This quickstart will get you up and running with Stormpath in about 7 minutes and give you a good initial feel for the Stormpath PHP library.
 During this quickstart, you will do the following:

  * Install the Stormpath library.